meutraa/mm/README.md

 ```

 ## mchat
-This is a POSIX system mm client, the one I use.
+This is an example POSIX mm client.

 **Make sure to read and edit the config blocks.**
 ```shell